-There is a Dada (Dada is a Sanskrit word meaning ‘Brother’) at the home who are responsible for the development of the children, the home and many community based projects in this area.
+There are two Dadas at Baan Dada who are responsible for the development of the children, the home and many community-based projects in this area.

-The main objective is to empower the children through education, formal and non-formal.
-They are encouraged and taught many skills, from playing musical instruments, sewing, fixing motorbikes, art, languages and technical skills.
-The children are taught to respect all people, creatures, religion and to practice vegetarianism.
-This is based on the Neo Humanist’s philosophy “love for all created beings in this world”.
+The main objective is to empower the children through education, both formal and non-formal.
+They are encouraged and taught many subjects, including music, handicraft, art, language and technical skills.
+The children are taught to practise vegetarianism and respect all people, creatures and religions, based on the Neohumanist philosophy, “love for all created beings in this world”.

 The home is proactive in helping itself.
-We are doing this by selling hand-drawn cards and bookmarks by the children, planting rubber trees for future harvest, and performances by the children of cultural dancing and music.
+The children draw cards and bookmarks to sell, and take part in musical, cultural dance and yoga performances.
+Baan Dada grows many fruits and vegetables, and have planted rubber trees for future harvest.
 Of course, we also welcome support from volunteers and donors!

-These so called hill-tribes are not fully recognized as Thai inhabitants and therefore don’t have the same rights as the Thais.
+These so called ‘hill tribes’ are not fully recognised as Thai inhabitants and therefore don’t have the same rights as Thai people.
 They face major obstacles in acquiring adequate health care, education, and employment opportunities.
-To protect the social, political and economical well-being of Thailand they are not allowed to leave the area without permission of the government.
+To protect the social, political and economical well-being of Thailand, they are not allowed to leave the area without permission from the government.

-Ecological destruction has changed the face of the area following construction of a dam in 1982, which generates power for use in the area and major cities.
+The construction of a dam in 1982 to generate power for the local area and major cities, caused ecological destruction which changed the face this area.
 Local villages faced mandatory relocation and lost their traditional land and jobs.

-Most of the non-Thais has a low level of education and is living in impoverished conditions.
-They are presently dependent on bamboo and thatch for shelter and often persist in illegal logging to sell or use in building, increasing the serious stress on the local eco-system.
+Most of the non-Thais have a low level of education and are living in impoverished conditions.
+They are presently dependent on bamboo and thatch for shelter.
+This means they are often involved in illegal logging, therefore increasing the serious stress on the local eco-system.
 Lack of employment, proper medical care, education and sanitation has reduced family life to a struggle for survival in this remote, undeveloped area.

-The Neo-Humanist Foundation is a non-profit social service organization registered with the Thai Ministry of Social Welfare.
+The Neohumanist Foundation is a non-profit social service organisation registered with the Thai Ministry of Social Welfare.
 Its aims are to contribute to sustainable development of the individual, the community and the environment.
-The Neo-Humanist Foundation is inspired by the philosophy of Neohumanism as propounded by the philosopher and visionary Shrii P. R. Sarkar in India.
+The Neohumanist Foundation is inspired by the philosophy of Neohumanism as propounded by the philosopher and visionary Shrii P. R. Sarkar in India.

-The staff of the Neo-Humanist Foundation are dedicated full time volunteers who work for specific projects.
-Other local and international temporary volunteers contribute to the project’s development.
+The staff of the Neohumanist Foundation are dedicated full-time volunteers who work for specific projects.
+Other temporary local and international volunteers also contribute to the project’s development.